alixedi/land/apps/australian-test-untangled.md

     title: Am I not taking a risk by not studying from Our Common Bond handbook?
   - text: We think that you can easily prepare for your test in 7 days.
 If you are preparing exclusively.
 If not, we have a universal progress tracker in the form of rings.
-YOu can see the rings progressing as youmove on with your practice.
+You can see the rings progressing as you move on with your practice.
 You should book your test when the rings close.
 Revise while you are waiting for the test by giving mock tests.
     title: How long does it take to prep for the Australian citizenship test?